SYSC-3303-Group-9/Elevator-System-Simulation/README.md

 - ConfigurationFrame start button is disabled until handshakes received
 - Wait for UIs to build before starting the simulation
 - Update statemachine diagram
+- Modify Scheduler and ElevatorSubsystem to pass serviceDirection to FloorFrame

 Liya